puneetkg/puneetkg.github.io/_posts/2022-01-29-blog-howtogetoutofarut.md

 # How to get out of a rut?

 The pandemic years have completely changed the way we think live.
 This has also exposed new challenges which people have been dealing with in silos.
 A lot of people dealing with survival while here are some people dealing with only getting stuck in a routine.
-That in itself is something that
+That in itself is something that is a little presumptuous.

 <span style="font-family:Helvetica; font-size:1.2em;"> **5 Steps to get out of a rut**</span>